atingupta2005/kafka-on-aws-Jan-25/hands-on-kafka/3-setup-msk-with-iam/README.md

 - A Linux VM (outside AWS network) with `sudo` privileges.
 - AWS account with IAM user access to manage MSK clusters.
-- AWS CLI installed and configured.
+- AWS CLI installed and configured (Ottional).
 - Kafka and OpenJDK 11 installation on the VM.
 - Basic understanding of Kafka, IAM roles, and MSK configuration.